 How does it work?

-Gravel products work best for freshwater tanks.
-Basically, one of the important things it does is it allows water to flow through it so this could aid ward off the accumulation of bacteria and amoebas in the substrate.
+Gravel products work top-tier for freshwater tanks.
+Basically, one of the important things it does is allows water to flow through it so this could aid in warding off the accumulation of bacteria and amoebas in the substrate.

 It is noteworthy that if bacteria and amoeba buildup is allowed for a longer period of time, these could endanger the fish and might lead to the buildup of tank mold.

-Also, the gravel substrate is bulky enough that it does not pull into the tank filters where it might block them or cause them to function less effectively.
+Also, the gravel substrate is bulky enough that it does not pull into the tank filters which it might block them or cause them to function less effectively.

 Gravel comes in different colors which simply imply that tank owners can easily customize the aquarium and make it complement their aquarium pets.